Insider’s guide to summer holidays in Prince Edward County

 Wellington Rotary Beach

-Visitors using Wellington Rotary Beach on weekends and holidays will be charged $10 per person to enter up until September 19th.
+Visitors using Wellington Rotary Beach will be charged $10 per person on weekends and holidays starting Saturday May 21, and seven days a week in July in August. to enter up until September 19th.
 Access is free as of September 20th.
 You are welcome to bring your own food, but cooking devices must be left at home.
 There will also be two food vendors on site.
 There is no reservation system, so it’s first come / first served.
-The beach will close when it reaches 350 users.

 Want to avoid all that?
 If your swimming skills are decent, consider hiring a charter and use it to get on the water.
 You can find charter companies and more ways to get on the water here: https://www.visitpec.ca/do/boating-fishing/